On CauseVox, you're given the opportunity to pick between PayPal or Stripe (or both) for donation processing. Here are the differences in each.

 While PayPal and Stripe are integrated with CauseVox so that they are both viable options, there are significant differences in how they work for the donor and also have different advantages.

-Alternatively, Stripe's integration with CauseVox offers the advantage of making the donation process seamless.
+Alternatively, Stripe's integration with CauseVox offers the ability to make the donation process in less steps.
 Donors never leave your campaign to complete their donation.

-However, the CauseVox integration with Stripe also offers a couple of additional advantages:
+However, the CauseVox integration with Stripe supports a few additional features:

 The option to share your campaign on social media once the donation is completed.
 While with PayPal donors are redirected back to your campaign site, Stripe's confirmation page gives donors the option to share your campaign on social right after they complete their donation.